jitsedesmet/thesis/_papers/thesis-report/chapters/storage-guidance-vocab.typ

 A `sgv:derived-collection` is a structured collection (@sec:structured-collection) that duplicates, or links to @rdf resources contained in some other structured collections.
 When a structured collection inserts, updates or removes an @rdf resource, the collections that derive from that collection are informed to act accordingly.
-A derived collection can be used to create collections know a multitude of use cases, some examples are:
+A derived collection can be used to create collections and knows a multitude of use cases, some examples are:
-- Create a collection of all pictures in my pod, even though I have multiple canonical containers managing pictures.
+- Create a collection of all pictures in my pod, even though I have multiple canonical collections managing pictures.
 - Create a restricted view of resources that I could then use to share with others.

 === Grouped Collection <sec:grouped-collection>